puhach/ai-dermatologist/README.md

 ## Getting your Results

-Once you have trained your model, create a CSV file to store your test predictions.
-Your file should have exactly 600 rows, each corresponding to a different test image, **plus** a header row.
-You can find an example submission file (`sample_submission.csv`) in the repository.
+When the model has been trained, a CSV file is created to store the test predictions.
+It has exactly 600 rows, each corresponding to a different test image, **plus** a header row.

-Your file should have exactly 3 columns:
+The file has 3 columns:
 - `Id` - the file names of the test images (in the **same** order as the sample submission file)
 - `task_1` - the model's predicted probability that the image (at the path in `Id`) depicts melanoma
 - `task_2` - the model's predicted probability that the image (at the path in `Id`) depicts seborrheic keratosis

-Once the CSV file is obtained, you will use the `get_results.py` file to score your submission.
-To set up the environment to run this file, you need to create (and activate) an environment with Python 3.5 and a few pip-installable packages:
+Once the CSV file is obtained, `get_results.py` script can be used to score the predictions.
+To set up the environment to run this file, create (and activate) an environment with Python 3.5 and a few pip-installable packages:
 ```text
 conda create --name derm-ai python=3.5
 source activate derm-ai